Move-In Checklist

 To take full advantage of high-speed internet, we encourage residents to use the Ethernet connection.
 Directions for how to get connected are available on our Internet webpage.

 Go to our UMN-TV webpage for directions on how to access UMN-TV through streaming, cable, or computer apps.
+Need assistance?
+Submit a Connect It ticket.

 You must register your devices with the University before they will connect to WiFi.